Scalable and robust regression models for continuous proportional data: Inference with Kolmogorov-Gamma augmentation

 The proposed Kolmogorov-Gamma augmentation scheme offers several advantages.
 Due to the conditionally normal likelihood, the algorithms can be trivially extended to mixed-effects models and more complex hierarchical models involving latent Gaussian structures.
 Moreover, by exploiting normal-normal conjugacy, the random and fixed effects can be updated jointly, which is especially important for spatial models \eqref{eq:spreg} where the spatial random effect is often highly correlated with the intercept.
 In addition, a normal prior for $\bm\beta$ can be easily replaced by normal mixture priors, such as Laplace, Cauchy, or more broadly global-local shrinkage priors \citep{Bhadra2016-ri}, simply by combining existing sampling methods developed for normal models.

 Furthermore, we show that the proposed Gibbs sampler for cobin and micobin regression based on Kolmogorov-Gamma augmentation is uniformly ergodic, meaning that the Markov chain converges to the posterior geometrically fast in terms of total variation distance, uniformly at any initialization.
-This implies that the Markov chain mixes rapidly and guarantees the existence of central limit theorems for Monte Carlo averages of functions of $\bm\beta$.
+This guarantees the existence of central limit theorems for Monte Carlo averages of functions of $\bm\beta$.

 \begin{theorem} The blocked Gibbs samplers presented in Algorithms~\ref{alg:cobin} and \ref{alg:micobin} for cobin and micobin regressions are uniformly ergodic. \end{theorem}

 The proof follows a related approach to \citet{Choi2013-jv} based on a uniform minorization argument.
 Considering that popular approaches, such as Metropolis-adjusted Langevin or Hamiltonian Monte Carlo, rely on the assumption of log-concavity for their theoretical guarantees on fast mixing \citep{Dwivedi2019-ve, Chen2020-pe}, Theorem~\ref{thm:uniformergodic} is a strong result; for micobin regression the likelihood is not log-concave.